Having the Final Word

 Then there’s Douglas Legler self-penned masterpiece and one of the briefest obits, ever: ‘Doug Died.’
 Humble.
 To the point.
 Brilliant.
 And finally, Jeffrey H. Cohen D.C.. who donated his final claim to the U.S. presidential campaign.

-‘In Lieu of Flowers, Please Do Not Vote for Donald Trump.’
-Some opportunism here, inserting himself into the most expensive political campaign ever, without sticking around to see what’s comes out of it.
-This time, though, would be wise to heed the voice of the dead.
+‘In Lieu of Flowers, Please Do Not Vote for Donald Trump.‘ Some opportunism here, inserting himself into the most expensive political campaign ever, without sticking around to see what’s comes out of it.
+With time, though, mot wised up enough to heed the voice of the dead.